alexvasseur/cf-sharedfsphp/README.md

 The SSHFS script is in .profile.d/setup.sh .
 The Cloud Foundry stager does execute all *.sh in ./profile.d/ - this is a feature usually leveraged in buildpacks but that your app can also leverage this.

 The shell script is parsing ``VCAP_SERVICE`` JSON using ``jq`` which is also included by default in the Cloud Foundry container.
-Read the script for more information - [url]
+Read the script for more information - [https://github.com/avasseur-pivotal/cf-sharedfsphp/blob/master/.profile.d/setup.sh]

 ## Pros / Cons of SSHFS